Deep Understanding

 Stakeholders review the test results and handle them in accordance with the organization's risk management

-Qualified personnnel performs penetration testing
+Qualified personnel performs penetration testing

 Answers